jack-dinsmore/starfarer/src/updates.md

 ## May 31

 - Fullscreen & recreate swapchain.
-Also worked on some ship designs
+Also worked on some ship designs (Starling)
 - Designed a method to compute how good RCS placement is for custom-built ships.

+## June 5

+- Finished docking port texture
+- Camera steering with mouse pointer

+## June 7

+- Pattern reloading now that models have been stored as Arcs.
+- Normals & Phong shading

 ## Next:
-- Camera steering with mouse pointer
-- Model locations (each must have their own uniform buffer)
-- Design a ship
+- Rigid bodies